Words Within Resident Artists’ Play Reading Series Schedule

 These additional workshops provide an avenue to travel deeper into the heart of each play.

-All meetings occur on Wednesdays from 7 – 9pm at A Noise Within theatre
+All meetings occur on Tuesdays from 7 – 9pm at A Noise Within theatre

 Join the INsiders!